All-terrain tires are all-purpose tires, that are designed for all kinds of surfaces from your on-road driving to off-road driving.

 The appearance of the tires is rather aggressive, and the performance matches the looks.

 Its sidewalls provide more protection and help keep traction on loose terrains and its ultra-thin sipes help give the tire a good grip all year long.

 - Ultra-thin sipes that give the tire a good grip

 - Grooves that prevent stone drilling

 - Unique interlocking tread lugs

-Built with tiered side grooves which offer precise cornering and stability and scallop grooves which increase the number of biting edges to enhance off-road traction.
+Built with tiered side grooves, the tire offers precise cornering and stability, while scallop grooves increase the number of biting edges to enhance off-road traction.

-- Deep two-step sipes which extends tire tread life and gives increase performance on wet driving conditions.
+- Deep two-step sipes extend tire tread life and give increased performance in wet driving conditions.